What are the differences between civil, structure and building services engineering?

 Contracting civil engineers take the plans from the architect and the consulting engineer and assess the feasibility of all aspects of the project.
 A lot of negotiation ensues at this stage, especially if you have an ambitious architect and a sceptical contracting engineer.

 However, the main focus of a contracting engineer’s role is working out exactly how to do things.
 It’s comparatively easy to dream up a remarkably designed building, when compared to the realities of actually creating the structure.

 Building services engineers

 When it comes to building services engineering, it’s all about considering how these structures affect people.
 How will people interact inside?
 How is their safety ensured?
 And how will it all affect the environment?
 These engineers play a valuable role at all stages of the construction process, liaising with architects, surveyors, planners and the builders themselves.

 Building services engineering is all about ensuring that any construction is safe, sustainable and environmentally friendly.
 Their role includes commissioning contractors, managing budgets, overseeing the installation of materials, and ensuring that the project is compliant with health and safety regulations.

-If you are fascinated by the structures that surround us in our day-to-day lives then consider a career in civil, structural and building services engineering.
+If you are fascinated by the structures that surround us in our day-to-day lives then consider a career in civil, structural and building services engineering and check out our jobs board.
 After all, the only way is up!